allisonh328/web-softwaretools-plain/report/Features.md

 This sub feature is a basic visual aspect of a online shop.
 Every added new pet should at be added with a photo of the pet.
 This is so that the viewer will be able to have a good idea of what they are looking at, and without the photos(the visual), it would defy the entire purpose of a visually pleasing and easily navigable online shop.

+# Dropped out features:
+Here are a few very cool features that the team has decided to not implement,  please read on for a brief description and the short summary ofreasons behind these decisions.

-# Feature 6 - Flash cartoon:
+## Feature 6 - Flash cartoon:

 ###### Description:
 Our website is to welcome users with a flash cartoon once the webpage is loaded.